-The battery integrated in the KUU K1 is a 38 Wh, and from my tests I have come to the conclusion that, perhaps, it represents the real compromise of this notebook.
-And no, not as regards the autonomy, which I found quite sufficient for the use that will be made of the machine and which guarantees just over 2 and a half hours with a medium / high use, but I refer to the charging times that they could be quite long.
+The battery integrated in the KUU K1 is a 38 Wh, and from my tests I came to the conclusion that, perhaps, represents the real compromise of this notebook.
+And no, not as far as autonomy is concerned, which I found quite sufficient for the use that will be made of the machine and that it guarantees poco more than 2 and a half hours with medium / high use, but I am referring to the charging times which could be quite long.

-And the fault lies with the 1.57A power supply included in the package, which connects to the computer via a traditional plug but which I found very underpowered: for a full recharge, using the computer, I had to wait more than 3 hours.
+And the fault lies with the 1.57A power supply included in the package, which connects to the computer via a traditional plug but which I definitely found poco powerful: for a full charge, using the computer, I had to wait more than 3 hours.
 Not to mention the power supply cable, which I found far too short for my needs.

 Conclusions and selling price - KUU K1

 The sale price of KUU K1 is decidedly aggressive: currently the version from 512 GB is on sale in flash sale in 424 € su GearBest (which with the coupon D4883220F65EB001 come down to 391 €), while the version from 256 GB costs 397 euros (which with the coupon O4883112F39EB000 come down to 368 €).
 Definitely an interesting price, especially considering that the KUU K1 it is one of the most versatile inexpensive Chinese notebooks currently in circulation and which is able to support even those slightly more complex operations where, in general, this category of devices begins to waver.

 Of course it is not perfect and it brings compromises, but it is the ideal solution for all those people looking for a cheap notebook, with which to perform productivity operations and also a "light" gaming without too many problems, as well as playing movies and TV series and everything related to the classic "university" use smart working.
 It is not among the lightest and most portable notebooks, but it is undoubtedly the model with the most powerful hardware in its price range.